Yongbi21/AutoBalancer/README.md

 # AutoBalancer

-AutoBalancer is a utility designed to automatically reconcile erroneous transactions in the Microsoft Access database utilized by POS terminals.
+AutoBalancer is a utility designed to automatically balance bad transactions in the Microsoft Access database utilized by POS terminals.
 This tool streamlines the correction process, ensuring data integrity and minimizing manual intervention.

 ---